Hillarydalie/akannamegenerator/README.md

 ##Behaviour Driven Development BDD
 Story: Find your Akan name

-As a person interested in knowing your Akhan name
+As a person interested in knowing your Akan name
 In order to do so
 I want you to select your day of birth.
+This date result will be run in our functions to get the century and year.
+Then this will enable us calculate and find which day of the week one was born.
+And from this result our function will be able to deliver your Akan name.

 Scenario 1: The date is selected from the calender well Given that a date is selected,
 Then we can proceed to select the gender.
 When they are both selected then we can click the submit button.
-Then your Akhan name can be displayed with a pop up of the name.
+Then your Akan name can be displayed with a pop up of the name.

 Scenario 2: The date is not selected from the calender.
 Given that a date is selected,